hedonistrh/SpChangeDetect/bilstm_CL/readme.md

     ./amiBuild-125026-Mon-Sep-10-2018.wget.sh
     ```

     - Now, we can extract features.
+You can use "mfcc.txt" or "pyannote_based.txt" as a featureplan.
     ``` sh
         python3 feature_extraction root_dir featureplan